darinpope/cloudbees-core-eks/README.md

   * `NODEGROUP_NAME_SPOT=cloudbees-core-spot-71102d`
 * NOTE: You might want to set `OUTPUT_FILENAME` to a date instead of the last six characters of the AMI id.
 Chose whatever is best for you from a versioning perspective.
 Regardless of what you choose, you should keep all your configuration files (including others we are getting ready to get to) under version control.
 * `./configure.sh`
+* Review the changes to the output file (in this case `config-71102d.yml`) and make sure that everything looks correct
 * `eksctl create cluster -f config-71102d.yml`
 * Get a coffee.
 This will take a while.
 * When complete...